codingphun/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 	![ContactFlowNavigation](images/contact_flows_navigation.png)

-1. Click the `CustomerServiceChatbot` flow to open the flow
+1. Click the `YourIntials_CustomerServiceChatbot` flow to open the flow

 1. Click the **Get customer input** block to access its configuration